Mobile Suit Gundam SEED: Films

 A three-part film compilation of the television series has been released as Mobile Suit Gundam SEED: Special Edition.
 Each compilation film is 90 minutes long and retells the story of Gundam SEED, with additional and altered scenes from the TV series.
 Mobile Suit Gundam SEED Destiny followed the same formula in four compilation films as Mobile Suit Gundam SEED Destiny: Special Edition.
 They were released from August 27 to October 22 during 2004 in DVD format.
 The three films were re-released alongside the four films from Gundam SEED Destiny on February 25, 2010.
 Gundam SEED: Special Edition has been licensed for North America by Bandai Entertainment and was released on DVDs in English, between July 11, 2005, and November 22, 2005.
 A DVD box of the three films was released by Bandai on November 26, 2008 under the title of "Mobile Suit Gundam SEED Complete Feature Collection".

+In addition, a new film entitled Mobile Suit Gundam SEED Freedom was released in January 2024.